tidymodels/tidymodels.org-legacy/content/learn/statistics/infer/index.markdown

 #> # A tibble: 1 × 1
 #>   p_value
 #>     <dbl>
-#> 1   0.038
+#> 1  0.0384
 ```

 It looks like the p-value is 0.038, which is pretty small---if the true mean number of hours worked per week was actually 40, the probability of our sample mean being this far (1.382 hours) from 40 would be 0.038.
-This may or may not be statistically significantly different, depending on the significance level `\(\alpha\)` you decided on *before* you ran this analysis.
-If you had set `\(\alpha = .05\)`, then this difference would be statistically significant, but if you had set `\(\alpha = .01\)`, then it would not be.
+This may or may not be statistically significantly different, depending on the significance level `alpha` you decided on *before* you ran this analysis.
+If you had set `alpha = .05`, then this difference would be statistically significant, but if you had set `alpha = .01`, then it would not be.

 To get a confidence interval around our estimate, we can write: